Chapter 15

 22 … In other words, while the child was still alive there was hope that God would change His mind.
 Hence, King David fasted and wept before God to save the child from death.

-23 … But now that the child died there was no more reason to fast and weep for the child.
-Why?
-Because the child was now with God.
-Hence, there was nothing more that could be done.
+23 … But now that the child died and returned to God, there was no longer any reason to fast and weep for the child.

 Unfortunately, as with all the other feasts and religious ordinances that God, through Moses, commanded Israel to do, the fast also became a mere ritualistic religious activity.
 In other words, the fast became just an external demonstration to show one's supposed holiness.